shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Oh yeah.”
 Mudrich looked around the shop.
 “But I don’t see how that helps?
 Lemilay could very easily see all of this.”

-“Well, I… found a new blindspot.”
+“Well, I… found a new blind spot.”

 “No way!
 What is it?”

-“Well I can’t tell you, because… because if I talk about it, it doesn’t work.”
+“Well, I can’t tell you, because… because if I talk about it, it doesn’t work.”

 Mudrich eyed her suspiciously.
 “I want to believe you, but I’m worried.
 You’re a cat, in your workshop, just all casual!”